 learning occurred (teaching school) and not the school

 where the test was administered (testing school).

-The science assessment, which is part of the New England Common Assessment Program (NECAP), is designed to measure students’ scientific literacy and inquiry.
+The science assessment, which is part of the NECAP, is designed to measure students’ scientific literacy and inquiry.
 This is the seventh year of administration of the NECAP science assessment, which combines scores from multiple choice and short answer questions with results from an inquiry task that requires students to analyze and interpret findings from an actual science experiment.

 2014 NECAP Science Assessment Results

 rights to privacy, results are reported only when a student

 Also known as "the Nation's Report Card," National Assessment of Educational Progress (NAEP) is the only nationally representative and continuing assessment of what America's students know and can do in various subject